Review: Adobe Lightroom Mobile Premium and what's included

-If you have some favorite presets in Lightroom Desktop, they will be synced to the mobile version and you can even create your own right on your iPhone or iPad
+If you have installed your favorite presets in Lightroom Desktop, they will be automatically synced to the mobile version and you can even create your own right on your iPhone or iPad

 - You can create web albums.

 Share them with friends, clients, or cooperation partners right from within Lightroom Mobile.
-You can even protect these with a password.
+You can even protect a web album with a password.

 - You get a web version of Lightroom CC.

 This way you're able to access and use your Lightroom photos from any computer anywhere in the world.
 The feature list of the web version is pretty impressive.